Gibberlings3/SpellRevisions/README.md

 Latest release is 4.19rc1.

+From the github page, click on releases in the side-bar to download it.
+If you are feeling *really* adventurous, then you can download the absolute latest by clicking on the code button and then downloading the zip.

-It is a *source release*; it just bundles the files in the GitHub repository in an archive.
+Note that it is a *source release*; it just bundles the files in the GitHub repository in an archive and does not have any executables, so for the installation you will need the command line -- see section below.
 It is slightly more inconvenient for users than the standard release, but it allows for faster and more timely releases.

 # B. Installation.

 Installation is like any other WeiDU mod.
-Download the release zip file, unzip it with whatever archive unzipper your platform supports into some temporary location, and copy the folder [1^] `spell_rev` to your Baldur's Gate install directory.
-Then do
+Assuming you have WeiDU [^1] installed and on the executable path [^2], just download the release zip file, unzip it with whatever archive unzipper your platform supports into some temporary location, and copy the folder [^3] `spell_rev` to your Baldur's Gate install directory.
+Then open a command line, change directory to the BG installation dir and do

 ```
 weinstall spell_rev